 Quality updates download and install faster than feature updates because they’re smaller packages, and they don’t require a complete reinstallation of the OS.

-Installing windows 10 feature update change the OS version (for example Windows 10 May 2020 Update version 2004, and installing quality update change the Build number only such as (OS build 19041.264).
+Installing windows 10 feature update changes the OS version (for example Windows 10 November 2021 Update version 21H2, and installing a quality update changes the Build number only such as (OS build 19044.1706).

 - Understand the Difference Between Windows 10 Home and Windows 10 Pro OS